d5/tengo/docs/builtins.md

 Returns `true` if the object's type is immutable map.
 Or it returns `false`.

-## is_enumerable
+## is_iterable

-Returns `true` if the object's type is enumerable: array, immutable array, map, immutable map, string, and bytes are enumerable types in Tengo.
+Returns `true` if the object's type is iterable: array, immutable array, map, immutable map, string, and bytes are iterable types in Tengo.

-## is_array_like

-Returns `true` if the object's type is array-like: array, immutable array, string, and bytes are array-like types in Tengo.

-## is_immutable_map

-Returns `true` if the object's type is immutable map.
-Or it returns `false`.

 ## is_time